ocaml/RFCs/rfcs/ocamlib.md

     /usr/lib/ocaml/ocaml/unix                  ocaml.unix
     /usr/lib/ocaml/re/emacs                    N/A (shadowed)

+If you are implementing library object lookups in the `OCAMLPATH`, you have to stop looking up after finding the first library directory.
+In the example above assuming `re.emacs` has no bytecode version of the library you *MUST NOT* look into `/usr/lib/ocaml/re/emacs` for the bytecode version.

 In what follows we use library names and the relative path it represents interchangeably.
 When a library name is used to denote a directory or file path we assume the `.` have been substituted with